brghena/brghena-homepage/pages/projects.md

 language.
 It achieves this while retaining the dependability requirements of long-running applications.

+**Abstract:** (SOSP'25)
+Tock began 10 years ago as a research operating system developed by academics to help other academics build urban sensing applications.
+By leveraging a new language (Rust) and new hardware protection mechanisms, Tock enabled “Multiprogramming a 64 kB Computer Safely and Efficiently”.
+Today, it is an open-source project with a vibrant community of users and contributors.
+It is deployed on root-of-trust hardware in data-center servers and on millions of laptops; it is used to develop automotive and space products, wearable electronics, and hardware security tokens—all while remaining a platform for operating systems research.
+This paper focuses on the impact of Tock’s technical design on its adoption, the challenges and unexpected benefits of using a type-safe language (Rust)—particularly in security-sensitive settings—and the experience of supporting a production open-source operating system from academia.

 <p>
 <tt>
+<a href="projects/tock/2025-sosp-tock-decade.pdf">[SOSP'25 Conference Paper]</a>
 <a href="projects/tock/levy17multiprogramming.pdf">[SOSP'17 Conference Paper]</a>
 <a href="projects/tock/levy17rustkernel.pdf">[APSys'17 Workshop Paper]</a>
 <a href="projects/tock/levy15ownership.pdf">[PLOS'15 Workshop Paper]</a>
 </tt>
 </p>

 ---